Why is my drain trap rusty water

 Plumbing

-The answer to 'why is my drain trap rusty water' is that a rusty drain trap is often caused by corrosion or mineral buildup.
-Over time, the metal in the drain trap can start to rust, leading to discolored water.
-This is a common issue, especially in older homes or areas with hard water.
+The answer to 'why is my drain trap rusty water' is that a rusty drain trap is usually caused by corrosion over time.
+The drain trap is the curved section of pipe under your sink or bathtub, and it can become corroded and start to leak rusty water if it's made of galvanized steel or cast iron.
+This is a common issue in older plumbing systems.

 Step-by-Step Guide